 - Description and analysis of concrete problems and user requirements for applying semantic technologies in a specific domain

-- Analysis and evaluation of usability and uptake of Semantic Web tools and technologies
+- Analysis and evaluation of usability and uptake of semantic technologies

 - Scalability analysis and large scale deployment in real world scenarios

-- Assessment of costs and benefits of implementing, deploying, using, and managing Semantic Web technologies
+- Assessment of costs and benefits of implementing, deploying, using, and managing semantic technologies

-- Analysis of risks and opportunities of using Semantic Web technologies in organizations with respect to their businesses and customers
+- Analysis of risks and opportunities of using semantic technologies in organizations with respect to their businesses and customers

 Papers presenting a research prototype where the main objective is to support the validation of a research hypothesis or answering a research question are more appropriate to the research track.